Christian Eissele: IK Brage

 On 29 March 2014, Eissele moved to Sweden to join IK Brage, signing a three-year contract.
 He made his first appearance for Brage on 21 April 2014 in a 2–1 win versus AFC United, he played 90 minutes before being substituted for Viktor Ekervik-Eriksson.
 It took Eissele eight matches to score his first goal for the club when he scored a 54th-minute equaliser against Umeå.
 Around a month later Eissele scored two goals in a 1–3 win away to Valsta Syrianska, but again didn't score for another month.
 However, he then scored in five consecutive matches in August and September which included a hat-trick in the final of those five matches against Huddinge.
 He scored once more in the 2014 season when he scored an equaliser against Valsta Syrianska to earn a draw for Brage on 19 October.

-2015 was less successful for Eissele at Brage as he scored just four goals in thirteen matches, but did get two of those goals in his penultimate appearance for the club on 28 June versus Nyköpings.
+2015 was less successful for Eissele at Brage as he scored just four goals in thirteen matches, but did get two of those goals in his penultimate appearance for the club on 28 June versus Nyköping.
 His last match for Brage was against Carlstad United 5 July.
 He left the club on 28 July.

 Return to PS Kemi

 After his release from Brage, Eissele returned to Finland to sign for former club PS Kemi.
 He made his second debut for Kemi against VIFK, he scored two goals to complete a comeback win for the club.
 He then scored in the following fixture versus Jazz which ended 0–4.
 He scored three future goals in August and September to continue his fine return to Kemi.
 In total in 2015, Eissele scored seven goals in eleven appearances which helped Kemi win the Ykkönen and gain promotion to the Veikkausliiga for 2016.
-He made his Veikkausliiga debut on 9 April 2016 in a 3–0 home win against reigning champions SJK.
-He scored his first Veikkausliiga goal on 13 August versus Inter Turku.
+He made his Veikkausliiga debut on April 9, 2016, in a 3–0 home win against reigning champions SJK.
+He scored his first Veikkausliiga goal on August 13 versus Inter Turku.

 FF Jaro

-On 14 February 2017, Eissele joined Ykkönen side FF Jaro.
-He made his debut on 17 February in a Finnish Cup tie against Kerho 07 and scored four goals in a 1–8 away win.
+On February 14, 2017, Eissele joined Ykkönen side FF Jaro.
+He made his debut on February 17 in a Finnish Cup tie against Kerho 07 and scored four goals in a 1–8 away win.

 Sacramento Republic

-On 17 January 2018, Eissele signed with United Soccer League side Sacramento Republic.
+On January 17, 2018, Eissele signed with United Soccer League side Sacramento Republic.
 Five goals, notably two against Seattle Sounders FC 2 on 8 September, in twenty-seven matches followed as Sacramento reached the post-season play-offs; where they lost to Swope Park Rangers.
 He was released by the club on 30 November.
 Subsequently, in December, Eissele rejoined former club FF Jaro on trial.

 Oklahoma City Energy

-Eissele returned to the USL Championship on 16 January 2019, signing with Oklahoma City Energy.
+Eissele returned to the USL Championship on January 16, 2019, signing with Oklahoma City Energy.
 He was released in December, having scored seven goals in thirty-two matches across all competitions.